rakenny1985/Final-Project/README.md

 |Cato Institute Human Freedom Index|||
 |AidData Chinese ODA|||

+## Data Management
+- My data management plan was created using [dmptool](https://dmptool.org/plans).
+A PDF Copy is located in the Data Management folder in this Repository.
+- My data managment workflow diagram was created using [Draw.io](https://draw.io/).
+A PDF Copy is located in the Data Management folder in this Repository.

 ## Data Dictionary
 - Please refer to .pdf documents in this repository for variable data dictionaries for all datasets.
 These documents include the variables that were omitted from the original.
 - Cleaning instructions can be found in the repository under Other Docs.